NYCPlanning/data-engineering-doc/_content/pluto.md

 - **Longform Name** : `Tax Map #`
 - **DataType**: `Plain Text`
 - **Expected/Allowed Values**:
-- **Description**: The Department of Fice paper tax map Volume Number associated with the tax block and lot.
+- **Description**: The Department of Finance paper tax map Volume Number associated with the tax block and lot.
 Tax map number format is Borough Code / Volume Number / Page Number.
-The Department of Fice no longer updates their paper tax maps.
+The Department of Finance no longer updates their paper tax maps.